TheDeFiQuant/carbon/examples/jupiter-swap-postgres/README.md

 Simple reference table mapping each `swap_variant` to a label/category (auto-populated the first time a variant appears).

 #### `mint_reference_data`
 Holds decimals + symbol for mints as they are discovered.
 When a hop references a mint that we do not know, the hop is marked `normalization_pending` until decimals are backfilled.
+Hydrate this table by running the standalone metadata sync (`cargo run -p jupiter-token-metadata`), which calls the Jupiter tokens lite API (default URL `https://tokens.jup.ag/lite`) and only falls back to RPC if the lite API does not carry decimals for a mint.
+Override the endpoint with `TOKEN_LIST_URL` if you host your own mirror.

 ---